Research Impact is defined by the Australian Research Council as:

 There are many ways to track and demonstrate the impact of your research.

-The contents of this help guide are intended for NT Health staff for information purposes only.
+Disclaimer: The contents of this help guide are intended for NT Health staff for information purposes only.
 Whilst every effort has been made to ensure that the information is correct at the time of publication, it is the users sole responsibility to decide on the appropriateness, accuracy, currency, reliability and correctness of the content found.

 It is good practice to keep a record of your search results, methodology and strategy.